Hypercubers/hypercubing.xyz/docs/drafts/hyper-puzzle-notation.md

 - Writing moves manually using Greek letters is likely to be extremely rare outside a handful of people.
     - E.g., Duoprisms have ASCII execution notation for a common subset of moves.
 - Flat Hypercube already uses greek letters for hypercubes of dimension 6+:
-- We want to preserve certain letters for mathematical notation.
-    - E.g., $G$ for the grip group
-    - E.g., $S$ for "$S$-doctrinaire"

 ### Why curly-brace layer sets?